Β-Lactoglobulin: Function

-The major protein in whey is β-lactoglobulin, followed by α-lactalbumin (β-lactoglobulin ≈ 65%, α-lactalbumin ≈ 25%, serum albumin ≈ 8%, other ≈ 2%). β-lactoglobulin is a lipocalin protein, and can bind many hydrophobic molecules, suggesting a role in their transport. β-lactoglobulin has also been shown to be able to bind iron via siderophores and thus might have a role in combating pathogens.
-Upon ingestion BLG is able to shuttle complexed iron into human immune cells, thereby providing micronutrition to these cells and participating in immune tolerance.
-A homologue of β-lactoglobulin is lacking in human breast milk.
+The major protein in whey is β-lactoglobulin, followed by α-lactalbumin (β-lactoglobulin ≈ 65%, α-lactalbumin ≈ 25%, serum albumin ≈ 8%, other ≈ 2%). β-lactoglobulin is a lipocalin protein able to bind many hydrophobic molecules, suggesting its role in their transport.
+BLG has also been shown to bind molecular iron via siderophores, indicating a possible role in immune pathways combatting pathogens; upon ingestion, BLG can shuttle complexed iron to immune cells, providing micronutrition to the cells, thus participating in overall immune tolerance.
+A human homologue of β-lactoglobulin is lacking in breast milk.

 Structure

-Several variants have been identified, the main ones in the cow being labelled A and B. Because of its abundance and ease of purification, it has been subjected to a wide range of biophysical studies.
-Its structure has been determined several times by X-ray crystallography and NMR. β-lactoglobulin is of direct interest to the food industry since its properties can variously be advantageous or disadvantageous in dairy products and processing.
+Due to its relative abundance in cow's milk and ease of purification, β-lactoglobulin has been the subject of substantial biophysical study; in particular, due to its significance to the food industry - where its physical properties can be either advantageous or disadvantageous to the manufacture and processing of dairy products.
+The structure of BLG has been circumscribed several times by X-ray crystallography and NMR, with several BLG variants identified, notably the primary bovine variants labelled β-lactoglobulin "A" and "B".

-Bovine β-lactoglobulin is a relatively small protein of 162 residues, with an 18.4 kDa.
-In physiological conditions it is predominantly dimeric, but dissociates to a monomer below about pH 3, preserving its native state as determined by using NMR.
-Conversely, β-lactoglobulin also occurs in tetrameric, octameric and other multimeric aggregation forms under a variety of natural conditions.
+Bovine β-lactoglobulin is a relatively small protein, consisting of 162 residues, amounting to 18.4 kDa.
+NMR analysis of BLG in physiological conditions has determined the protein is predominantly dimeric, dissociating to a monomer in acidic environments below pH 3, while preserving its native state.
+Conversely, BLG also occurs in tetrameric, octameric and other multimeric aggregation forms in a variety of natural conditions.

-β-Lactoglobulin solutions form gels in various conditions, when the native structure is sufficiently destabilised to allow aggregation.
-Under prolonged heating at low pH and low ionic strength, a transparent `fine-stranded' gel is formed, in which the protein molecules assemble into long stiff fibres.
+In solution, β-Lactoglobulin forms gels in several conditions, particularly when its native structure is sufficiently destabilised to allow aggregation.
+For example, after prolonged heat at low pH and low ionic strength, a transparent `fine-stranded' gel is formed by assembly of protein molecules into long stiff fibres.
+Folding intermediates of the BLG protein can be studied using light spectroscopy and a denaturing solvent, yielding an unusual but important intermediate composed purely of α-helices - despite its native β-sheet structure.
+This phenomena is suggested to indicate evolutionary selection for the helical intermediate, avoiding aggregation during the folding process.

-β-Lactoglobulin is the main component of milk skin, coagulating and denaturing when the milk boils.
-Once denatured, the β-Lactoglobulin forms a thin gelatinous film on the surface of the milk.
+β-Lactoglobulin is the main component of milk skin - formed by coagulation and denaturing when milk boils.
+Once denatured, the BLG proteins form a thin, gelatinous film on the surface of the liquid milk.

-Folding intermediates for this protein can be studied using light spectroscopy and denaturant.
-Such experiments show an unusual but important intermediate composed purely of alpha helices, despite the fact that the native structure is beta sheet.
-Evolution has probably selected for the helical intermediate to avoid aggregation during the folding process.